nadavmatalon/great_book_of_walkthroughs/walkthroughs/ror_new_project_example_Nadav.md

 	(1)	Terminal>	rails new [name_of_project_lower_case] -T -d postgresql

-	(2)	cd [name_of_project_lower_case]
+	(2)	Terminal>	cd [name_of_project_lower_case]

 	(3)	Terminal> 	subl .

-	(4)	Update the Gemfile to include:
+	(4)	Update the "Gemfile" file to include:

-		(go over the Github README in the documentation - links about each gem and verify current versions and updated installation instructions)
+		(go over the Github README in the documentation - links above each gem - and verify current versions and updated installation instructions)

-			ruby '2.1.1'   	# update to currently used Ruby version
+			ruby '2.1.1'   	# update this according to currently used Ruby version

 			# https://github.com/plataformatec/devise
 			gem 'devise'